mojaloop/business-operations-framework-docs/docs/src/guide/Microfrontend-JAMStack.md

 - Inexpensive to host

 In addition to this the following have also been engineered and are normally part of a JAMStack implementation:
-1. deployment to a CDN (cloud delivery network)
+1. deployment to a CDN (content delivery network)
 1. atomic deploys
 1. uses dynamically loaded microfront ends, so updating to latest version is automatic